Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 The twins set up their shop almost immediately after the term ended, but were convinced to study for and take the N.E.W.T.s for the three subjects they had O.W.L.s in by Ginny.

 Ron and Lavender broke up during the summer before their fifth year.
 Harry and Hermione married right after they finished Hogwarts.
-Neville and Ginny did a year later, after she finished.
+Neville and Ginny did a year later, when she finished.

 Harry and Hermione had the careers you want them to have, and the children you want them to have, and they all lived happily ever after.

-I hope you've enjoyed this story, and renew the challenge that I made long ago.
+Author's note: I hope you've enjoyed this story, and renew the challenge that I made long ago.
 Write an original story based off the premise of this one – Dumbledore answers the questions Harry asked at the end of his first year.
-I don't care what girl you pair him with.
 Let me know if you do, so that I can read it.
 You can even use the first scene of this story if you'd like, but the rest has to be original.

 I hope you don't mind the careers and kids line.
 I've already written them having the careers and kids I'd like them to have in other stories, so I thought I'd leave it up to you.
 Maybe you can let me know what you'd choose for them in your reviews.